Aleksandar15/DSA-reminders/README.md

   };
 };
 const arr = [5, 8, -55, -88, 555, 888]; // will get mutated if I don't make a copy
-inside `insertionSort` which might need a Deep Copy (iterating over each element's). insertionSort(arr);
+// inside `insertionSort` which might need a Deep Copy (iterating over each elements). insertionSort(arr);
 console.log('FINALIZED arr:', arr);
 ```